Disclaimer de blog

 McFadden followed with a single and after the second out of the frame was recorded, Aubrey Hodges walked and Callie Mucha followed with a run scoring single.

-Presley Burge delivered the runs that tied the game when she lined a single to right venter field.
+Presley Burge delivered the runs that tied the game when she lined a single to right center field.

 The Purple took the lead with some two out magic as Huber singled and scored on a single by McCaskill and an outfield error.